mesumittiwari/AI-Meeting-Summarizer/README.md

     ```
     The frontend application should then open in your browser, usually at `http://localhost:3000`.

-**If your frontend is integrated directly with the backend (e.g., Jinja2 templates in Flask):**
-No separate steps are needed for the frontend.
-Once the backend is running, you can access the application through the backend's URL.

 ---

 ## Usage

-(Provide clear instructions and examples of how to use the application.)

-1.  **Access the Application:** Open your web browser and navigate to the frontend URL (e.g., `http://localhost:3000` for a separate frontend, or `http://localhost:8000` if the backend serves the UI).
+1.  **Access the Application:** Open your web browser and navigate to the frontend URL (e.g., `http://localhost:3000`).
 2.  **Upload Audio:** Use the provided interface to upload your meeting audio file (e.g., MP3, WAV).
-3.  **Process:** Click the "Summarize Meeting" or similar button.
+3.  **Process:** It will automatically generate trancscription of uploaded auddio file.
+Click the "Copy to Analysis Input" button.
 The application will then:
-    * Transcribe the audio.
+    * Take transcription as text input.
     * Process the transcript with the AI model.
     * Display the generated summary and extracted key points.
 4.  **View Summary:** Read the concise summary and review the extracted action items.
-    *(Optional: Add screenshots or GIFs to illustrate the usage.)*

-## Project Structure
+    * You can dowload the summarised text in CSV and JSON format.
+    * You can e-mail it to a predefined receiver email from your email (see envrironment variables for more clarity).

 ## 🎥 Live Demo